princepoirier/capstone-weather/readme.md

 - "Now we will", think of it like a slide with points
 - Get clean screenshots of the design ahead of time - put in the folder?
 - Guiding with comments in place already?
+- Will quick page transitions be an issue?

 ## Older notes